com617-industrial-2025-1/com617-kuwaiba-inventory-1/docs/kuwaiba-circuit-provisioning/README.md

 ![alt text](./images/select-area-to-provision.png  "Figure select-area-to-provision.png")

-## Use the imported Open Steet Map data generate predicted infrastructure and fiber ducting.
+## Use the imported OpenStreetMap data generate predicted infrastructure and fiber ducting.

 ![alt text](./images/prediction-controller-provision.png  "Figure prediction-controller-provision.png")

-The prediction can be visualised using the QGIS desktop applciation connected to the Postgis database.
+The prediction can be visualised using the QGIS desktop application connected to the Postgis database.
 This visualiation can show where the model predicts the infrastructure should be.

 ![alt text](./images/qgis-visualisation.png  "Figure qgis-visualisation.png")